lxc-jp/lxd-ja/doc/api-extensions.md

 Add virtual machine support.

 ## image\_profiles
 Allows a list of profiles to be applied to an image when launching a new container.

+## clustering\_architecture
+This adds a new `architecture` attribute to cluster members which indicates a cluster member's architecture.

+## resources\_disk\_id
+Add a new device\_id field in the disk entries on the resources API.

+## storage\_lvm\_stripes
+This adds the ability to use LVM stripes on normal volumes and thin pool volumes.

+## vm\_boot\_priority
+Adds a `boot.priority` property on nic and disk devices to control the boot order.

+## unix\_hotplug\_devices
+Adds support for unix char and block device hotplugging.

+## api\_filtering
+Adds support for filtering the result of a GET request for instances and images.